XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 7. **(After 18w46a)** You will also need to input the admin password and admin username.
 One only.

+# Extra packages
+You may need to install the following staffs too
+- Python
+- Gnu G++
+- python robo-browser library

 # Adding problems
 1. Create a folder in the "hhsoj/problems" and name it as the problem Id, it should contains only digits.